microsoft/RoomAliveToolkit/README.md

 This document has a few things you should know about using the toolkit's projector/camera calibration, and gives a tutorial on how to calibrate one projector and Kinect sensor (AKA 'camera').

 # Prerequisites

 * Visual Studio 2015 Community Edition (or better)
 * Kinect for Windows v2 SDK

 The project uses SharpDX and Math.NET Numerics packages.
-These should be downloaded and installed automatically via NuGet when RoomAlive Toolkit is built.
+These will be downloaded and installed automatically via NuGet when RoomAlive Toolkit is built.

+The 'Shaders' project requires Visual C++.
+Note that in Visual Studio 2015, Visual C++ is not installed by default.
+You may be prompted to install the necessary components when building the 'Shaders' project of the RoomAlive Toolkit.

 # Tutorial: Calibrating One Camera and One Projector